fateme-sadouni/Signal/react-App/README.md

 - [x] Component-Based Design: The project was restructured into smaller, reusable React components, making the code easier to manage and extend.

+---

+React Development  | Version 4
+---

+- [ ] it is recommended to define the CSS and other elements as separate components.
+React's component-based architecture allows multiple developers to work on different components simultaneously without causing disruptions.
+This parallel development streamlines project timelines and provides lifecycle methods that allow you to control the rendering behavior of components.